swan-but-not-a-swan/Ms-teams-bot-prototype/Documentation.md

 Notes#

-Names must not have space.
+Names must not have space in messagebox.
 Eg SwanSettAung.
 Every month must be followed by underscore.
 Eg August_ .
 Every Teacher's email must have "Tr" in front of it .
 Eg. TrSwan@ilbc.edu.mm .
 Every email must have "@ilbc.edu.mm".
 Eg. SwanSettAung@ilbc.edu.mm .